aendeavor/i3buntu/INSTALL.md

 #### Handcrafted Finish

 As _Ubuntu 20.04 LTS_ only ships a stable package upstream, we will need to build some packages from source.
 All dependencies have already been installed.
-All that is left to do is executing `i3rdp.sh` in the `athena/scripts/` directory.
+What is left to do is executing `i3rdp.sh` in the `athena/scripts/` directory.

+Thereafter, edit i3's config under `~/.config/i3/config` to use Picom and not Compton.
+At the bottom, the autostart applications can be edited - adjust them.
+You can also play with Picom's configuration located under `~/.config/picom.conf`.

 ### Miscellaneous